Column chromatography

 A chemist in the 1950s using column chromatography.
-The Erlenmeyer receptacles are on the floor.
+The Erlenmeyer flasks on the floor receive the output.

-Column chromatography in chemistry is a chromatography method used to isolate a single chemical compound from a mixture.
-Chromatography is able to separate substances based on differential absorption of compounds to the adsorbent; compounds move through the column at different rates, allowing them to be separated into fractions.
+Column chromatography is a chromatography method used in analytical chemistry to separate the individual components (analytes) of a mixture.
+The mixture is carried by a solvent (the eluent) to form the mobile phase.
+The mobile phase moves through a column packed with solid particles (the stationary phase).
+The components adsorb to the stationary phase at different rates, so they pass out of the column at different times.
+This separates the components.

 The technique is widely applicable, as many different adsorbents (normal phase, reversed phase, or otherwise) can be used with a wide range of solvents.
 The technique can be used on scales from micrograms up to kilograms.
-The main advantage of column chromatography is the relatively low cost and disposability of the stationary phase used in the process.
+The main advantage of column chromatography is its cost is relatively low, and the stationary phase can be replaced after use.
 The latter prevents cross-contamination and stationary phase degradation due to recycling.
-Column chromatography can be done using gravity to move the solvent, or using compressed gas to push the solvent through the column.
+The mobile phase moves by gravity, compressed gas, or pressurized pumps (as in high-performance liquid chromatography).

-A thin-layer chromatography can show how a mixture of compounds will behave when purified by column chromatography.
-The separation is first optimised using thin-layer chromatography before performing column chromatography.
+Before performing column chromatography, one usually performs thin-layer chromatography on a small amount of the sample first, to see how a mixture of compounds will behave when purified by column chromatography.
+This allows the experimenter to optimize the combination of mobile and stationary phases for this particular sample.

 Column preparation

 A column is prepared by packing a solid adsorbent into a cylindrical glass or plastic tube.
 The size will depend on the amount of compound being isolated.
-The base of the tube contains a filter, either a cotton or glass wool plug, or glass frit to hold the solid phase in place.
+The base of the tube contains a filter to hold the solid phase in place.
+The filter is either a plug made of cotton or glass wool, or a glass frit.
 A solvent reservoir may be attached at the top of the column.

 Two methods are generally used to prepare a column: the dry method and the wet method.
 For the dry method, the column is first filled with dry stationary phase powder, followed by the addition of mobile phase, which is flushed through the column until it is completely wet, and from this point is never allowed to run dry.
 For the wet method, a slurry is prepared of the eluent with the stationary phase powder and then carefully poured into the column.
 The top of the silica should be flat, and the top of the silica can be protected by a layer of sand.
 Eluent is slowly passed through the column to advance the organic material.